 By integrating strengthening WITH stretching, you can be on your way to finding structural balance and reducing a lot of the uncomfortable tension felt in your tight areas.

-If you’re unsure how to approach training based on your own personal goals, whether that’s to squat better, lose weight or reduce tightness, why not contact us today and get assessed by one of the M10 team?
+If you’re unsure how to approach training based on your own personal goals, whether that’s to squat better, lose weight or reduce tightness, why not contact us today and set up a FREE ONLINE CONSULTATION with one of the M10 team?